FMatti/Re-Pro/README.md

       contents: write
 ```

-Subsequently you can add the following step to your action (make sure to replace `[FILE]` by the filepaths of the files you want to be changed):
+Subsequently you can add the following step to your action (make sure to replace `[FILES]` by the space-separated filepaths of the files you want to be changed):

 ```yaml
 - name: Commit and push generated files to repository